Marion (sternwheeler)

 Marion was a small sternwheel steamboat that operated in several waterways in inland British Columbia from 1888 to 1901.

 Design and construction

 Marion was built at Golden, BC in 1888 for Frank P. Armstrong by Alexander Watson, a shipbuilder from Victoria, BC.
-Klahowyas engines were manufactured by Polson Iron Works.
+Marions engines were manufactured by Polson Iron Works of Toronto.
 Marion had a deckhouse and a wheelhouse but no passenger cabin.
 Passengers simply perched wherever they could on the boat deck.